shalzz/newgaia/docs/vision/3-network-states.md

 DAO as an economic and ideological base.
 Any Tokenomics in subDAOs ties back to their parent DAO’s Tokens.

-## New Gaia State, its Sub-Societies and Forks

-The NGC would work towards the development of its first Network State in the form of **New Gaia State (NGS)** that will act as a foundation for other **Sub-Societies** to emerge out of them.

-The subDAOs in New Gaia State will form their own Sub-Societies around themselves but the sovereign recognition would stay with New Gaia State.

-*New Gaia State will scale by enabling sub-societies to emerge and function within its Infrastructure (Technological, Economic and Cultural).*

-### New Gaia State

-New Gaia State or NGS is going to be the heart and soul of NGC’s agenda.
-Its aim is to bring back aspects of emotional development to the core of our society that we missed out on when we transitioned into Nation States.
-Any new world order is created on a concrete foundation that offers Cultural, Economic, Technological, and Spiritual Leadership.
-NGS is going to be an initiation for a new world order built on Network States.

-### Sub-Societies and Derived Network States

-*NGC through its human development programs will empower individuals to become creators in their own right and start their own Sub-Societies within the sovereignty of the New Gaia State.*

-Each of these sub-societies will operate independently via a subDAO with the NGC DAO being its parent.
-Doing this ensures a stable backbone economy while giving sufficient room for experimentation and decentralized growth.
-These Sub-Societies will inherit aspects of culture, technology, and economy from the New Gaia State and gradually evolve into independent societies with sovereign recognition.
-This is when they would have an option to transition into an independent network state.

-Parent Network State → New Gaia State → NGC DAO

-Sub-Societies → subDAO

-Derived Network States(evolve out of Sub-Societies) → Independent Sovereign Societies

 ### Forks

 The NGC by design will open-source the majority of its technology